mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 ### SERP:

 Search Engine Result Page (search engine results page); the page showing the list of results obtained by performing a search in a search engine.

-### Canonical URL:

-A canonical link element is an HTML element that helps webmasters prevent duplicate content issues in search engine optimization by specifying the “canonical” or “preferred” version of a web page.
-It is described in RFC 6596, which went life in April 2012.

 So above are some of the most Important SEO Terminology to Know that SEO’s used in their field.
 If I miss something, please let me know, and I hope you will like it so please don’t forget to share it with others.